revivo/hackbox/README.md

 * Please use python v2.7.5 and django v1.5.1 (https://docs.djangoproject.com/en/dev/ref/django-admin/) for parity.

 * I found this django project setup blog (http://gun.io/blog/setting-up-a-django-project/).
 You can skip virtualenv setup as suggested in the blog.

+* Hackbox directory layout is same as illustrated in the django app setup blog above.

 * You will additionally need to install MYSQL server / client.